ihmcrobotics/simulation-construction-set-2/README.md

 - `scs2.session.playrealtime`: Defines the default real-time rate when playing back data for any type of session.
 - `scs2.session.buffer.publishperiod`: Defines the default rate at which the GUI is refreshed for any type of session.
 - `scs2.session.gui.mainwindow.loadconfig`: Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
 Enabled by default, can be disabled if the behavior is not desired.
+- `scs2.session.gui.mainwindow.loadconfig`: Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
+Enabled by default, can be disabled if the behavior is not desired.
+- `scs2.session.gui.yovariable.enablefuzzysearch`: If a `YoVariable` cannot be found by name in the session registry, when loading configuration file, the fuzzy search can help retrieving it.
+This helps with variable rename or with variable that gets moved.
+Disabled by default.
+The search can be computationally expensive and is currently blocking the rendering thread.

 # Environment variables:
 - `SCS2_HOME`: Defines the home folder in which SCS2 is saving configuration files.